- When to mention Microsoft Office skills on your resume

 Yes, proficiency in Microsoft Office is a computer skill, although you should specify which specific applications you have proficiency in, and at what level.

 In general, you should only list Microsoft Office as a skill on your resume if it’s relevant to your target role and shows that you have more advanced skills.
-Employers aren’t likely to be impressed if your Microsoft Office skills come down to creating documents in Microsoft Word.
+Employers aren’t likely to consider you a strong candidate if your Microsoft Office skills come down to creating documents in Microsoft Word.

 Should I put “Proficient in Microsoft Office” on my resume?